ADULTERY-1: Where and when was Eden?

 (20) AndYHVH ELoKiMsent him out of the Garden of Eden (Genesis 3: 23) </font size>

-You see here that throughout the entire story of Eden, the Attributes appear ONLY as SIDE BY SIDE, never alone.
+As you see, the the Attributes appear here ONLY as SIDE BY SIDE, never alone.
+Now:

 “These are the histories of the Heavens and the Earth